-Aiden Kim Feltkamp champions new opera as a writer, performer, producer, and educator.
+Aiden Kim Feltkamp (they/he) champions new opera as a trans nonbinary librettist, producer, performer, and educator.

-They received their M.M. from the Bard College Conservatory of Music in Dawn Upshaw's Graduate Vocal Arts Program.
-They have had the honor of working with Charles Jarden (American Opera Projects), Peter Sellars, Edda Moser, and the late Nico Castel.
+They received their M.M. from the Bard College Conservatory of Music in Dawn Upshaw's Graduate Vocal Arts Program and their B.S. in Vocal Performance from Hofstra University.
+They have had the honor of working with Charles Jarden (American Opera Projects), Peter Sellars, Edda Moser, Isabel Milenski, and the late Nico Castel.